 We’re talking, sharing opinions, arguing and debating, but we’re not listening.
 We’re absolutely not listening to each other.

 What are we talking about?
 What’s true about this?
 Does it need to be said?
 Am I hearing what I want to hear, or what they’re actually saying?
-Am I filtering this through a distorted lens, or prejudice, or my own fear or ignorance?
-Am I spouting off because I was triggered?
+Am I filtering this through a distorted lens, or prejudice, or my fear or ignorance?
+Am I spouting off – or shutting down – because I was triggered?
 Am I willing to be wrong?
-Can I hold space for their fear, pain and struggle — without taking it on or bearing it in my own heart, mind or body?
+Can I hold space for their fear, pain, and struggle – without taking it on or bearing it in my heart, mind, or body?